ProofGeneral/PG/ci/compile-tests/README.md

   are compiled
 - files are locked and registered in the right require commands.

+Each test comes with a hand-crafted set of Coq source files that implement a particular dependency tree.
+Therefore, most of the tests have a subdirectory on their own.

 Tests currently missing:
 - unlock checks for ancestors of failed jobs in different cases